tonethar/IGME-430-Spring-2021/core-skills/9-continuous-integration.md

 - In the mycourses dropbox:
   - ZIP and POST the updated **first-web-service** folder
-  - Post a scrrenshot of your Heroku project panel (the "Deploy" tab) that shows you have checked the "Wait for CI to pass before deploy" checkbox
+  - Post a screenshot of your Heroku project panel (the "Deploy" tab) that shows you have checked the "Wait for CI to pass before deploy" checkbox
 - In the comments field of the dropbox, type:
   - the URL to your GitHub repository (we are looking for the green checkmark that shows your tests have passed)
   - the working URL to your functional `abc1234-first-web-service` page on Heroku - just the main page this time